Traditional Chinese medicines derived from the human body: Moral aspects

 Under the 52.34 human flesh entry, Li denounces two earlier pharmacopeias.
 Chen Cangqi's (early 8th century) Bencao Shiyi prescribes flesh as a good drug for láozhài 癆瘵 "consumptive and infectious diseases", and Li Shizhen says, "Our bodies, skin, and hair are inherited from our parents and should be well protected.
 Even when parents are seriously ill, how can they bear to eat the flesh of their offspring?
 This is a practice followed only by stupid, foolish folk."
-Li Shizhen quotes Tao Jiucheng's (8th century) Chuogeng Lu, "In ancient and present-day warfare, soldiers have eaten human flesh, calling it Xiangrou (meaning "imagine it as meat") or Liangjiaoyang (meaning meat of sheep with two legs")", and comments, "This is done by bandits and thieves without human hearts.
+Li Shizhen quotes Tao Zongyi's Chuogeng Lu (14th century): "In ancient and present-day warfare, soldiers have eaten human flesh, calling it Xiangrou (meaning 'imagine it as meat') or Liangjiaoyang (meaning 'meat of sheep with two legs')".
+He comments: "This is done by bandits and thieves without human hearts.
 Such damned villains!"